dbein/dbein.github.io/index.md

 In August 2015, I joined California State University, Fullerton, as assistant professor in the Department of Computer Science.

-I authored five book chapters, 20 journals, 57 research and survey papers.
+I authored eight book chapters, 20 journals, 60 research and survey papers.
 I have received a DURIP grant from AFOSR on Cognitive Autonomous Systems.
 I am the associate editor for two journals and Academic Editor for the British Journal of Mathematics and Computer Science.

-I am the general co-organizer for
+I am the general co-chair for
-[__ITNG 2017__](http://www.itng.info/): 14th International Conference on
+[__ITNG 2018__](http://www.itng.info/): 15th International Conference on
-Information Technology : New Generations.
+Information Technology: New Generations.
 I served as a publicity chair, committee member on many conferences and workshops and was the reviewer for numerous conferences and journals.

+I am the poster chair for
+[__ICDCN 2018__](http://iitbhu.ac.in/ICDCN2018/call.html): 19th International Conference on Distributed Computing and Networking.
+Call for posters and poster submission <a href="{{ site.baseurl }}/posterICDCN2018">here</a>.